Staying active and exercising is important for our physical and mental wellbeing.

 If you’ve been sitting for a while, twist your body from side to side 2-3 times then swing each leg backwards and forwards.
 This will help you loosen up before walking anywhere.

-Many people find they are more prone to problems with freezing in their home environment, so exercising at home may feel a little harder than when in a large exercise space.
+Many people find they are more prone to problems with freezing in their home environment, so being active at home may feel a little harder than when in a large exercise space.
 This can include problems with starting to move or going through doorways.

 To start a movement, first stand tall with as much weight on your heels as the rest of your foot, then rock your body from side to side.
 To trigger a good stepping and walking motion try to take the first step with the leg on your ‘Parkinson’s side’.
 (The one that can feel the slowest or stiffest).